 (a) A Successor Member shall be the eldest son of a member in the Society or such other person, apparently or presumptively, entitled to succeed to the right of membership.

-(b) A Life Associate Member shall be a brother or a younger son of a hereditary member.
+(b) A Life Associate Member shall be a brother, a younger son, nephew, or a cousin of an Hereditary Member of this Society who approves the applicant (approval by the hereditary member may be waived when said member does not respond to related correspondence from the Membership Committee within three months, or said hereditary member has been inactive for at least five years).
 A life member shall continue to be a life associate member during his lifetime, without the right of succession.

 IX.
 Both Successor Members and Life Associate Members shall be entitled to vote and hold office, but not have any interest in funds or property of the Society.
 No son or brother of a heredtiary member shall be admitted to Associate Membership until that member has been a member in good standing for a period of two years.